SolidStateLEDLighting/indication_ws2812_5.2/README.md

 \<Colors\>   0x1 = ColorA, 0x2 = ColorB, 0x4 = ColorC (3 bits in use here)
 \<Cycles\>   13 possible flashes - 0x01 though 0x0E (1 through 13) Special Command Codes: 0x00 = ON State, 0x0E = AUTO State, 0x0F = OFF State (4 bits in use here)  NOTE: Special Command codes apply to the states of all LEDs in a combination color.

-> [!WARNING]
->If you use the Speical Command Codes of 0x00 (ON State) or 0x0F (OFF State), you will need to call the Speical Command of 0x0E (AUTO State) to return to normal activity.

 Second byte is the Second Color/Cycles.
 Third byte is on_time -- how long the color is on
 Fourth byte is off_time  -- the time the LEDs are off between cycles.

 The values of on_time and off_time are shared between both possible color sequences.

+> [!WARNING]
+>If you use the Speical Command Codes of 0x00 (ON State) or 0x0F (OFF State), you will need to call the Speical Command of 0x0E (AUTO State) to return to normal activity.

+## Examples:

 >Example1: Red, 1 flash, Green, 2 flashes long on-time long off-time
 >ColorA 0x10, Cycles 0x01, ColorB 0x20 , Cycles 0x02, On-Time 0x20, Off-Time 0x30